Azaima-Asghar/Modeling-Probability-Of-Delinquency/README.md

 * Visual Studio Code.
 * Microsoft Excel.

-PLAN: The acquisition data and the performance data are merged on common feature 'LOAN IDENTIFIER'.We want to get more satasets for mortgage and merge them as well down the road to include macro variables such as employment and unemployment.
+The acquisition data and the performance data were merged on common feature 'LOAN IDENTIFIER'.

-## *What Will Be Used For Each Section?*
+## *What Was Used For Each Section?*

 *Postgress*: Database Management, Organizing tables, removing columns which dont provide value.